DaSKITA/privacy-icons/README.md

 # Transparency Privacy Banner
-Add transparent privacy information to your website using your privacy policy in tilt-format.
-And saving the privacy preferences in a YaPPL format.
+Add transparent privacy information to your website using your privacy policy in tilt-format and save the privacy preferences in a YaPPL format.
 Designed according to the approach of the Privacy Icons Forum headed by Max von Grafenstein.
 For more information:
 - Privacy Icons Forum: https://www.privacy-icons.info/